JohnG-001/dbVar/README.md

 method, analysis, platform, insertion_length, SV accession and study.

-The SV records are then proccessed to genearte the nr records described above, and in the README files for del, dup and ins.
+The SV records are then proccessed to genearte the nr records described above, and in the README files for del, dup and ins contained on this GitHub site.

 # Questions or feedback